Binge drinking: Definitions

-In Ireland, the HSE defines binge drinking as more than six units of alcohol in one sitting for both sexes.
+In the Republic of Ireland, the HSE defines binge drinking as more than six units of alcohol in one sitting for both sexes.

 Researchers also classify particularly severe binge drinking, called high-intensity drinking, as consuming at least 8 to 12 drinks in a day.
 Although most people do not drink or do not exceed moderate levels of alcohol consumption, about half of binge drinkers engage in high-intensity drinking at least some times.
 High-intensity drinking is associated with unhealthful behaviors such as front-loading (trying to get drunk as fast as possible) and with harmful outcomes such as impaired driving and a higher risk of dying that day.

 Other, less common definitions rely on blood alcohol concentration (BAC).
 For example, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines the term "binge drinking" as a pattern of drinking that brings a person's blood alcohol concentration (BAC) to 0.08 percent or above.
 Whatever the numerical definition used, heavy drinking or rapid consumption over a short period of time with the intention of becoming intoxicated is often implied when the term is used colloquially, since four or five drinks consumed over the course of a whole day and as an accompaniment to meals will not have the same effects as the same amount consumed over a couple of hours on an empty stomach.

 An alternative colloquial term for binge drinking, "going on a bender", formerly implied a drinking spree of several days.